When John Adams Predicted the Wrong Independence Day

 When John Adams penned a letter to future First Lady Abigail Adams on July 3, 1776, he guessed how future generations of Americans would celebrate Independence Day with remarkable accuracy: "solemnized with pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations, from one end of this continent to the other, from this time forward forever more."

-The future president’s plans for big Second of July bashes sank into obscurity, but Adams might have been onto something—when Americans party like it’s 1776 on the Fourth, we’re actually celebrating independence two days late.
+The future president's plans for big Second of July bashes sank into obscurity, but Adams might have been onto something—when Americans party like it's 1776 on the Fourth, we're actually celebrating independence two days late.
 Or maybe even a month too early: The first signature on the document didn't occur until August 2.
-(Thomas McKean is thought to be the last, signing the document as late as 1781.)
+(Thomas McKean, a delegate who at one point served as the President of the Continental Congress, is thought to be the last, signing the document as late as 1781.)

 Adams wrote his letter on July 3, 1776, the day after the Continental Congress voted to declare independence from Great Britain.
-But the Continental Congress labored over revisions of the first draft of the Declaration, drafted by Thomas Jefferson, until the document was edited, approved, and ratified by the Continental Congress on the Fourth.
+But the Continental Congress labored over revisions to Thomas Jefferson's first draft of the Declaration until the document was edited, approved, and ratified by the Continental Congress on the Fourth.
 On the Second, only the first paragraph was ready for print.

 The broadsides, dated July 4, 1776, were distributed to the soon-to-be states over the course of the two following days, widely publicizing the Fourth as the day the United States claimed independence.
 George Washington was one of the first to celebrate the Fourth in 1778, ordering an artillery salute from his soldiers and issuing his troops a double ration of rum (though probably not in that order).